 The student decides on the way and format in which the work will be presented, in consultation with the supervisor.

-There are four occasions for examination each Study Year.
-You choose which one suits you the best.
-No later than 3 weeks before the examination day, you should notify the course leader that you want to hand in your work for examination.
-Before notifying the course leader, you must collect an okay from the supervisor.

-For examination, the student submits a pdf and two printed examination copies of the work to the course leader.
+Before the work is submitted, it must be approved for examination by the supervisor.
+The starting point for this is that a factually and formally complete degree project report must be submitted.
+For examination, the student submits two printed examination copies of the work to the course leader.